-As said earlier, your products export CSV is not just data.
+Your product’s export CSV is not just data.
 It’s a great well of insights.
-With applying smart filters in Smart Manager and then export data, or using filters in Excel, you can get these insights.
+By applying smart filters in Smart Manager and then exporting data, you can unlock important insights.

-Export CSV, one today and one maybe a week later to compare the stock status of products, before and after.
-This will help you to take necessary action like which product is selling fast, which product isn’t selling, what to order more, how much buffer stock to keep, run a sale, etc.
+Export a CSV file, one today and one maybe a week later to compare the stock status of products, before and after.
+This will help you to take necessary action like which product is selling fast, which product isn’t selling, what to order more, how much buffer stock to keep, whether to run a sale, etc.

 Smart Manager is compatible with top SEO plugins – Yoast & RankMath.
 You can export all the SEO fields of these plugins for your products and make necessary changes.
-You can check whether there are any no follow links, keywords are the same for multiple products or not, page indexing, meta description, etc.
+You can check whether there are any ‘nofollow’ links, the presence of duplicate keywords, whether meta description is present or not, etc.

 You can export these images as URLs in the CSV file.
 You can confirm whether each image is relevant to the product as well as check if any image is missing or deleted.
 All this by clicking on each URL.